sanderdlm/smart-dto-bundle/README.md

 ## Usage

-If nothing is passed to the constructor, .
-You can use it as blank form data.
+If nothing is passed to the constructor, you can use it as blank form data.
 ```php
 $createPerson = new PersonDataTransferObject();
 ```